-Table (2) shows the twelve major expenditure groups, as per the Classification of Individual Consumption according to Purpose (COICOP), and the Weight or relative importance of each one of the main expenditure groups.
-The Weight of any group is the households' expenditure on that group as a proportion of total expenditure on all groups.
-The table also shows the relative change, which is the percentage rate of change in the prices of any given group for the first eleven months of 2012 compared with the same period of 2011.
+Table (1) shows the twelve major expenditure groups, as per the Classification of Individual Consumption according to Purpose (COICOP), and the weight or relative importance of each one of the main expenditure groups.
+The weight of any group is the households' expenditure on that group as a proportion of total expenditure on all groups.
+The table also shows the relative change, which is the percentage rate of change in the prices of any given group for January 2013 compared with the same period of 2012.
 The percentage contribution reflects the expenditure group's contribution to the overall change in the prices of all groups, which is 1.2%.

-Table (2): Major expenditure groups by Weights, relative change and contribution for the first eleven months of 2012
+Table (1): Major expenditure groups by weights, relative change and contribution for January 2013